shantdashjian/say-it-in-german-ui/README.md

 3. There the traveller can see past translations, with the most recent at the top.
 4. The traveller could highlight a transation to mark it as "revisit".
 5. The traveller could delete a translation from history.
-6. The traveller could Go Back Home to the Home page.
+6. The traveller could go back to the Home page.

 ## Technologies Used
 1. React.